 Share the PSLF employment certification form with employees and provide additional information about how employees can work with the college to complete the form.

 Please note that the PSLF program is different from the One-Time Student Loan Debt Relief program which provides $10,000 or $20,000 in debt relief to eligible borrowers.
-Additional information about that program is available at https://studentaid.gov/debt-relief-announcement/one-time-cancellation.
+Additional information about the One-Time Student Loan Debt Relief program is now available.

 In addition to applying for student loan forgiveness, the state of Michigan has other financial resources to help eligible individuals and families.
 Michiganders can apply for food assistance, WIC, healthcare coverage, childcare costs, cash assistance, and emergency relief for housing, utility, and burial services on MiBridges with one application.